Somewhere along the way, the internet convinced people you need to spend $150 on a pocket knife.

 - Blade Steel: D2

 The Civivi Elementum is the knife on this list that will make people ask, "Wait, that's only $45?"
-The blade geometry is elegant — a drop point with a hollow grind that makes slicing feel effortless.
-The action straight from the box is smoother than most knives at twice the price, with a ball-bearing pivot that glides.
+The blade geometry is a clean drop point with a hollow grind that makes slicing feel effortless.
+The action straight from the box is smoother than most knives at twice the price, thanks to a ball-bearing pivot.

 Short answer: yes, but not as much as you'd think.

-**8Cr13MoV** (Squid, Cryo) — A Chinese stainless steel used on tons of budget knives.
-It dulls faster than premium steels, but it's very easy to resharpen.
-A few passes on a basic sharpener brings it right back.
+8Cr13MoV / 420HC (CEO, Link) — Solid entry-level stainless steels.
+They dull faster than premium steels, but they're very easy to resharpen.
+A few passes on a basic sharpener brings them right back.
 Great for people who don't mind occasional maintenance.

 If you want to go deeper on steel types and what they mean for your first knife, we broke it all down in our complete beginner's EDC guide.
 The short version: D2 is the sweet spot for budget buyers who want better performance without going premium.